Artificial Intelligence-Driven Customized Manufacturing Factory: Key Technologies, Applications, and Challenges: Customized Manufacturing and Artificial Intelligence

 \subsection{Overview of AI technologies}

 AI embraces theories, methods, technologies, and applications to augment human intelligence.
 It includes not only AI techniques such as perception, machine learning (ML), deep learning (DL), reinforcement learning, and decision making, but also AI-enabled applications like computer vision, natural language processing, intelligent robots, and recommendation systems, as shown in Fig.~\ref{fig:fig1a}.
 ML has outperformed traditional statistical methods in tasks such as classification, regression, clustering, and rule extraction~\cite{hndai:EIS19}.
 Typical ML algorithms include decision tree, support vector machines, regression analysis, Bayesian networks, and deep neural networks.
+Recent advanced AI approaches like AIGC~\cite{cao2023comprehensive} can be used to intelligently direct the interaction between customers and product designers.

 As a subset of ML algorithms, DL algorithms have superior performance than other ML algorithms.
 The recent success of DL algorithms mainly owes to three factors: 1) the availability of massive data; 2) the advent of computer capability achieved by computer architectures and hardware, such as Graphic Processing Units (GPUs); 3) the advances in diverse DL algorithms such as a convolutional neural network (CNN), long short-term memory (LSTM) and their variants.
 Different from ML methods, which require substantial efforts in feature engineering in processing raw industrial data, DL methods combine feature engineering and learning process together, thereby achieving outstanding performance.